 North Carolina ties record for most NCAA national championship losses

-North Carolina ties record for most NCAA national championship losses originally appeared on NBC Sports Philadelphia
+North Carolina ties record for most NCAA national championship losses originally appeared on NBC Sports Chicago

 North Carolina has the third-most NCAA men’s basketball national championships with six.
 But for every championship win, the team also has a championship defeat.